Perspective | No, Trump is not attempting a ‘coup.’ Here’s why the distinction matters.

 But while the steps Trump and other Republicans officials have taken to discredit the results of the election are enormously damaging, they do not constitute a coup.
 This is not merely a semantic or academic distinction — still less an admonition for anyone to relax their guard in the face of serious violations of democratic norms.
-Rather, an accurate assessment of whether the United States is in the midst of a coup matters because the tactics that work to prevent successful coups are different than those needed to prevent other forms of authoritarian power grabs.
+Rather, an accurate assessment of whether the United States is in the midst of a coup matters because the tactics that work to prevent successful coups are different from those needed to prevent other forms of authoritarian power grabs.

 Under the standard definition in political science, a coup attempt involves an illegal, overt effort by civilian or military elites to remove a sitting executive from power.
 Some coups involve battles between rival factions, but, as the security-studies scholar Naunihal Singh has explained, in most cases, military officials — whether rivals or allies — prioritize acting together to avoid a civil war within the military, even if it means their preferred side does not prevail.
 While most coup attempts are therefore carried out with very little bloodshed, the threat of violence underlies all coups.
 It is that threat that distinguishes coups from voluntary resignations and other peaceful transfers of power.